-Full Reporters that are operating reduced schedules should recalculate their average weekday, Saturday, and Sunday data to represent an average over the entire fiscal year.
-Include both the normal period (before and after the pandemic) and the abnormal period of reduced service (during the pandemic) in the calculation of each schedule.
+Full Reporters that are operating reduced schedules should calculate their average weekday, Saturday, and Sunday data to represent an average over the entire fiscal year.
+Include both the normal period (before and after the national emergency was declared) and the abnormal period of reduced service (during the pandemic) in the calculation of each schedule.
 This means the agency will report a normal number of days operated in each period, though average data for each would be reduced.

-If a mode is not operated at all during the pandemic period, record the number of days that the mode was not operated under Days Not Operated (S-10 form).
+If a mode is not operated at all during part of the pandemic period, record the number of days that the mode was not operated under Days Not Operated (S-10 form).